Privacy Policy — Fast Tracking Anaesthetic Billing Services

 Where we use AI or automation:

-- We do not use automated decision-making to make decisions that affect individual rights without human review
+• We do not use automated decision-making to make decisions that have legal or similarly significant effects on individuals without human involvement.

 13) Data quality